code-warrior/assignment-1--databases--cs-365--fall-2020/README.md

 Create MySQL commands to do the following:

    * Create a new entry into the database, which already has your 10 initial entries
-   * Get the password associated with the URL of one of your 10 entries
+   * Get the password associated with the URL of one of your 10 entries | DONE
-   * Get all the password-related data, including the password, associated with URLs that have `https` in one of your 10 entries
+   * Get all the password-related data, including the password, associated with URLs that have `https` in one of your 10 entries | DONE
-   * Change a URL associated with one of the passwords in your 10 entries
+   * Change a URL associated with one of the passwords in your 10 entries | DONE
-   * Change any password
+   * Change any password | DONE
-   * Remove a URL
+   * Remove a URL | DONE?
-   * Remove a password
+   * Remove a password | DONE?

 ## ❖・Rules・❖
 * The database name **must** be `passwords`.